tezos-checker/checker/docs/spec/functional_spec.rst

 ``add_liquidity_max_kit_deposited : nat -> nat``

-Get the minimum amount (in ``mukit``) that needs to be deposited when adding liquidity for the given amount of ctez, based on the current market price
+Get the minimum amount of kit that needs to be deposited when adding liquidity for the given amount of ctez, based on the current market price

 +---------------+-----------------------+-------------------------------------------------------------------------+
 | Parameter     |      Field Type       | Description                                                             |